Gertrude the Great: Veneration

 Gertrude was never solemnly canonized, but a liturgical office of prayer, readings, and hymns in her honor was approved by Rome in 1606, considered the equivalent of a canonization.
 The feastday of Saint Gertrude was extended to the Latin Church by Pope Clement XII and is nowadays celebrated on November 16, her presumed dies natalis, or date of death.
 Some religious communities, including some Benedictines, celebrate her liturgically on November 17, which had originally been chosen, but was already occupied by Gregory Thaumaturgus.
-It is said that Benedict XIV deemed it unfitting for him to be unseated by a woman.
-In the event, the Pope established November 15 as the date for Gertrude, since become November 16.
+In the event, November 15 became the date for Gertrude, since become November 16.
 Pope Benedict XIV gave her the title "the Great" to distinguish her from Gertrude of Hackeborn and to recognize the depth of her spiritual and theological insight.

 In 2022, The Episcopal Church of the United States added Gertrude, along with Mechtilde, to its calendar of saints with a feast day on November 21.

 Gertrude showed "tender sympathy towards the souls in Purgatory" and urged prayers for them.
-She is therefore invoked in aid of the suffering souls in Purgatory.
-The following prayer is attributed to Gertrude, and is often depicted on her prayer card:

-Perhaps for that reason, her name has been attached to a prayer that, according to a legend of uncertain origin and date (neither are found in the Revelations of Saint Gertrude the Great), Christ promised to release a thousand souls from Purgatory each time it was said; despite the fact that practices relative to alleged promises to free one or more souls from Purgatory by the recitation of some particular prayer were prohibited by Pope Leo XIII.
-Nonetheless, the material that is found in her Revelations, such as the celebration of Gregorian Masses for the departed, reflects the devotions approved by the Catholic Church.